Nucleoos/vertical-exchange-1/docs/README.md

 ![Transaction - Odoo Workflow](img/TransactionWorkflow1-Odoo.png)

 The transition trigger are showed in the first line and the conditions for that transition in the second.
-For example "do_payment" is the name of the "Send Payment" button and "
+For example "do_payment" is the name of the "Send Payment" button and "test_access_role..." is to check if the user has the right to perform this step.